mrchantey/forky/crates/sweet/README.md

 This makes it easier for the wasm test runner to produce cleaner output, but if you're only running native tests feel free to use `[[test]]` with `harness=false`.

 ### What about wasm-bindgen-test?
-Sweet has different priorities from [wasm-bindgen-test](https://rustwasm.github.io/wasm-bindgen/wasm-bindgen-test/index.html) in its current state.
+Sweet has different priorities from [wasm-bindgen-test](https://rustwasm.github.io/wasm-bindgen/wasm-bindgen-test/index.html) in its current state, namely the focus is on UI & interactivity.
-- Interactive - the runner will list all tests and they can be run at-will in the browser.
-- UI - Tests are run in a *mostly* isolated iframe (see TODO)

 ### TODO
 - wasm
+	- cli - allow user to include static files in build step, ie css
-	- node & headless support
+	- node & headless support?
-	- seperate interactive runner from tests, currently the runner code, css etc is included.
+	- tests return Result<(),JsValue>?
+- native
+	- use clap & expose parallel flag

 ### Reference
 - Matchers inspired by [jest](https://jestjs.io/)